 - it would be impractical to change the working arrangements of other Employees, or recruit new Employees, to accommodate the new working arrangements requested by the Employee;

-- that the proposed working arrangement requested by the Employee would be likely to result in a significant loss to the efficiency or productivity of the University;
+- that the proposed working arrangement requested by the Employee would be likely to result in a significant loss of efficiency or productivity;

 - that the proposed working arrangements requested by the Employee would be likely to have a significant negative impact on the service provided to Students and University clients.

-The University also supports Employees who request flexible working arrangements to meet their individual needs which may include but is not limited to:
+The University also supports Employees who request flexibility in their employment due to other individual needs which may include but is not limited to:

 - undertaking study